 Who is the greatest apostle; more accomplished, and considered most important Apostles?

 In matters of faith and theology, there is NO “most important, greatest” or “best apostle or disciple of Jesus.”
-The twelve apostles have unique backgrounds, all “unworthy” based on human standards.
+The twelve apostles have unique backgrounds—all unworthy to be called great before God.
+Apostles John, Peter, and Paul are the most well-known early church fathers.

 “Saint John” might as well be the greatest.
 After all, he wrote a great deal about Jesus, and he was the “disciple Jesus loved” (John 13:23).
 But then, the testimonies of Peter and Paul were critical to the movement.
 Without their work, Christianity wouldn’t have spread.